-The Tourist Card for Cuba provides access to Cuba for eligible citizens for one single entry over a period of 30 natural days from the date of entry into the country.
-If you are a Canadian citizen, the tourist card allows you to stay in Cuba for 90 days from the date of entry into the country.
+The Tourist Card for Cuba provides access to Cuba for eligible citizens for one single entry for a period of 90 natural days from the date of entry into the country.

-The Card will be valid for 180 days from the moment of purchase.
-This means that you will need to travel within 6 months of your purchase.
+The Card will be valid from the moment of purchase.
+This means that you can travel at any time after your purchase.

 The Tourist Card can be extended for an extra 30 days while you are in Cuba (90 for Canadian citizens).
 To do so, you will need your passport, your current visa, a receipt from the house or hotel where you are staying, the credit or debit card that you used to buy your travel insurance, a document to prove you have travel insurance and stamps (or sellos) to pay for the extended visa.
 You can get these stamps at many local banks.
 Once you have all these documents, you will need to visit one of the local immigration offices to extend the visa.

 The applicant’s passport should have at least six months validity from the date of arrival in Cuba.